 ‘Doubt It’ is a hip swaggering, scorcher of a song about a romantic encounter that encapsulates the musical journey that The Amazons have been on over the past two years.

 Lead singer Matthew Thomson says, “Doubt It is about being on the edge of making a potentially stupid decision due to lust-induced blindness.
 It addresses the lingering doubts, the residue of morals and succumbing to the temptations.”

 From the moment it bursts from the blocks with its menacing, lead single Mother (which is currently on the Radio 1 A list), ‘Future Dust’ barely pauses for breath.
-Fuck fooling about.
+Sod fooling about.
 The Amazons’ sublime second album is as explosive as expected from the Reading rockers and is packed with surprises no one saw coming.

 ‘Future Dust’ is an album that retools rock’s dark past for the present day while having an absolute blast.
 Loose blues grooves, religious references and falsetto backing vocals abound on songs that explore issues including social media witch hunts, eating disorders and depression, but never lose sight of a singalong.